jbcodeforce/ML-studies/docs/index.md

 !!! info "Update"
     Created 2017 - Updated 7/19/2024

 Welcome to this repository for machine learning using Python and other cutting-edge technologies!
-Here, you will find a treasure trove of notes, code samples, and Jupyter notebooks, carefully curated from various reputable sources such as IBM labs, AWS, Kaggle, Coursera, Udemy courses, books, and insightful websites.
+Here, you will find a treasure trove of notes, code samples, and Jupyter notebooks, carefully curated from various reputable sources such as IBM labs, Google, AWS, Kaggle, Coursera, Udemy courses, books, and insightful websites.

+## Three AI flavors

+With the deployment of Generative AI, AI term needs to be more specifics, and all three flavors are useful to address a business problem:

+1. Symbolic AI: Expert System AI and knowledge graph to represent the human knowledge with rules and relationship semantic.
+1. Analytical AI: the machine learned model from data, analytical algorithms, used to solve analytical tasks such as classification, clustering, predictive scoring, or evaluation.
+The first neuron-network were used to support better classification on unstructured data like image, and text.
+1. Generative AI: create new content from human existing large corpus of unstructured data.
+Use deep learning, NLP, image recognition, voice recognition...

 ## The AI/ML Market